MrDogeBro/content_filter/README.md

 content_filter.checkMessage('Hi, contains word2!')
 # True
 ```

+## Contributing
+If you would like to help improve the Content Filter module, there are a few things that you can do to help.
+First, if you find any bugs/issues within the module, please report them in the [issues tab](https://github.com/MrDogeBro/content_filter/issues).
+Second, if you have any features that you would like added to the module or you have any other suggestions for the module, please submit a [pull request](https://github.com/MrDogeBro/content_filter/pulls).
+Third, if you found that a word was able to bypass the filter in your application, please submit a [bypass report](https://forms.gle/jaQkoPi54wayu9FA7).
+Finally, if you would like to help improve the filtering system, test the module on a ton of sentences and submit a [testing report](https://forms.gle/eXyUwdnqj9D8DgzB6) if you find any words that should be added or removed from the default filter.
+Testing is probably the most useful contribution you can make right now.
+We thank you for any contributions that you make to the module.

 ## License
 The Content Filter module for Python is licensed under an [MIT license](https://github.com/MrDogeBro/content_filter/blob/master/LICENSE).